 When I attend design events, keen to get involved in broader conversations around my discipline, I rarely see any other people of colour.
-For me and so many other Black, Asian and minority ethnic (BAME) students, the realisation that we are so underrepresented makes us feel like we don’t belong.
+For me and so many other students of colour, the realisation that we are so underrepresented makes us feel like we don’t belong.

 In industry, the picture is no different.
 Research by the Department for Digital, Culture, Media and Sport (DCMS) discovered that, in 2015, the creative industry had only 11.4% of workers from an ethnic background.
 Similar to creative education, they are also rarely in senior positions.
-For example, some of Britain’s foremost design institutions have much work to do, with Fitch employing no BAME staff in senior leadership positions and Pentagram having only 3 out of 21 partners from a BAME background.
+For example, some of Britain’s foremost design institutions have much work to do, with Fitch employing only white staff in senior leadership positions and Pentagram having only 3 out of 21 partners from a minority background.

-On my graphic design course, there is only a small handful of BAME students inside a student body of around 260 across all levels.
+On my graphic design course, there is only a small handful of Black and South-Asian students inside a student body of around 260 across all levels… (a category in which students are overrepresented) are disadvantaged, unable to benefit.
 These low numbers can be traced back to the de-prioritisation of the arts in secondary education, where funding cuts led to a “28% drop in arts GCSE entries from 2010 to 2017” according to the Cultural Learning Alliance (CLA).
 Crucially, this lower uptake has a distributional element: as Sam Cairns, co-director at the CLA, has explained, students from more affluent backgrounds are more likely to be able to study the arts while those from poorer backgrounds (a category in which BAME students are overrepresented) are disadvantaged, unable to benefit.

-Adding to that, as I enter my third year, there’s been no teaching, visiting lecture or industry talk by a BAME creative.
+Adding to that, as I enter my third year, there’s been no teaching, visiting lecture or industry talk by a creative of colour.
+Some of my peers and I feel disconnected because of this, but this also relates to every student, not just the ‘others’, as they too are unable to benefit from the tremendous creative potential that different perspectives, experiences and cultural backgrounds offer.
 Some of my peers and I feel disconnected because of this, but this also relates to every student, not just BAME ones, as they too are unable to benefit from the tremendous creative potential that different perspectives, experiences and cultural backgrounds offer.

 Nowadays there are small signs of progress, with some galleries making moves to show more work by creatives from other countries and backgrounds, such as Tate Modern’s ‘Soul of a Nation’, Whitworth Art Gallery’s ‘Beyond Borders‘ and Nottingham Contemporary’s ‘The Place Is Here‘ to name a few.
 But at present these exhibitions are the exception rather than the rule, with far more work to be done.